stevenwijaya18/Digital-Multiband-Equalizer/README.md

-# Real-Time Multiband Equalizer Berbasis MATLAB
+# Real-Time Multiband Equalizer using MATLAB

 This project implements a real-time multiband audio equalizer using a software-based approach in MATLAB.
 It is designed to process audio signals with low latency using a serial hybrid filter architecture, making it suitable for direct instrument input, such as an electric guitar.